 By Tim Lambert

-Sweets were really invented in the 19th century.
-However people have always liked eating sweet food.
+People have always liked eating sweet food.
 The earliest sweet was, of course honey, which people have eaten since prehistoric times.
-(Until the 19th century sugar was a luxury and few people could afford it).
 In the Middle Ages rich people ate desserts like preserved fruits, jelly and dried fruit and wafers made from batter.

 The Tudors were also fond of sweet foods (if they could afford them), which they called sweetmeats.
 The rich ate preserved fruit, gingerbread, sugared almonds and jelly.
 Marzipan was introduced into England in the late Middle Ages.
 It is a paste made of almonds and sugar.
 The Tudors used marzipan to make edible sculptures of animals, castles, trees and people called subtleties.
 Furthermore people have eaten barley sugar since the 17th century.

 Potato crisps were invented in 1853 and Kendal mint cake was invented in 1869.
 Turkish delight was invented in 1777 and it became popular in Europe in the 19th century.

-New sweets were invented in Victorian times.
+New sweets were invented in the 19th century.
 Modern marshmallows were invented about 1850.
-Toffee was also invented in the 19th century (the exact date is not known) and fudge was invented in the the USA in the 1880s.
-Moreover people have chewed gum from trees for centuries but chewing gum was first made commercially in 1848.
-Wine gums were first sold in 1893.
-Furthermore seaside rock was invented in the late 19th century.
+Toffee was invented in the early 19th century and fudge was invented in the the USA in the 1880s.
+Peanut brittle and jelly beans were also invented in the 19th century.